dcrommie/walbrook/education/contributions.md

 * Spouse contribution tax offsets
 * Tax concessions in retirement and on death

-As with concessional contributions, non-concessional contributions are subject to a cap, which in 2020/21 is $100,000.
-The amount allowed under the annual cap can be 'brought-forward' three years, as long as the individual has not triggered the 'bring-forward' rule in the previous two years.
+As with concessional contributions, non-concessional contributions are subject to a cap.
+The legislation sets the non-concessional limit at four times the concessional contribution limit.

+The amount allowed under the annual cap can be 'brought-forward' three years, as long as the individual has not triggered the 'bring-forward' rule in the previous two years and their total superannuation balance was below $1,400,000 at the end of the last financial year.
+You can find further information on the caps and treatment where the total superannuation balance is above $1,400,000 [here](https://www.ato.gov.au/Rates/Key-superannuation-rates-and-thresholds/?page=4#Non_concessional_contributions_cap).

 ### Government co-contributions

 By making a non-concessional superannuation contribution of $1,000, you may be eligible for a co-contribution from the government.

-You are eligible to receive the government co-contribution providing you:

-* Have assessable income, reportable fringe benefit and reportable employer superannuation contributions (RESC) in the income year less than the upper-income threshold
-* Have a made a personal superannuation contribution
-* Have earned at least 10% of your assessable income, reportable fringe benefits and RESC from employment or business income
-* Are not the holder of an eligible temporary resident visa
-* Are less than 71 years old at the end of the income year and
-* Have lodged a tax return.
+You can find the eligibility requirements [here](https://www.ato.gov.au/Individuals/Super/In-detail/Growing-your-super/Super-co-contribution/?anchor=Eligibilityforthesupercocontribution#Eligibilityforthesupercocontribution).
 Once eligible, the income test determines the amount of co-contribution you may receive.

 You do not need to apply for the government co-contribution.
 The ATO automatically calculates whether you are entitled to it, using information from your superannuation fund and your tax return.

 The government co-contribution is a non-concessional contribution but does not count towards the non-concessional contribution limit.

-### Spouse contribution
+### Spouse contributions

 An individual may make non-concessional contributions on behalf of their spouse as long as the spouse is under age 70.